Islandora/jsonld/README.md

 ## Introduction

-JSON-LD Serializer for Drupal 8 and Islandora.
+JSON-LD Serializer for Drupal 10 and Islandora.

+NOTE: This 3.x branch is compatible with Drupal 10.
+For progress in D10 compatibility with the rest of Islandora, see [ticket](https://github.com/Islandora/documentation/issues/2235).

 This module adds a simple Drupal entity to JSON-LD `normalizer/serializer/unserializer` service provider and a few supporting